 1997 - 2000 'Tertulia’, site specific art for Kattenbroek; ‘Rare Citizens’, site specific art for the city council of Pijnacker; guest teaching for the Sydney College of the Arts, Australia; adviser site specific arts, council of Hoorn; design for the ‘Hygiëaplein’, a square in Amsterdam, exposed in the Stedelijk Museum of Amsterdam

 2001 - 2005 Advisor for the Amsterdam Fund of the Arts (AFK), IJ-oevers (harbour area) and adviser for the council (stadsdeel) of Amsterdam North.
 'Vortex', sculpture for the Province House of Drenthe

 2006 - 2011 ‘Wishful Thinking’ a floating sculture; ‘A Venue’, a temporary site specific project for a fly-over, close to the Coentunnel, Amsterdam; solo-exhibition Sue Biederberg Gallery; ‘Weight of Thoughts’ sculpture; 'Origin’, a proposal for the visitors centre at Oostvaarders Plassen, Flevopolder

-2018 - 'Coral Brain’, light object; Lecture for Academy of Architecture, Amsterdam (Oct 5th) on Proportions; 'I Amsterdam’, visual comment on tourism in Amsterdam, Since 2017 Veldhoen works on a transdisciplinary project that blends art, architecture and science and is set in a (post)European context, proposing alterative proportions between man and nature, specifically the sea.
+(2017) 2018 - 2019 ’Syzygy’, light object; Lectures for Academy of Architecture, Amsterdam (Oct 5th) on Proportions; 'I Amsterdam’, visual comment on tourism in Amsterdam, Since 2017 Veldhoen works on ’Sub~tide’, a transdisciplinary project and follow up of the Melarium that blends art, architecture and science and is set in a (post)European context, proposing alterative proportions between man and nature, specifically the sea.